About the program

 You'll get:

-• up to $20,000 to help pay for your course and exam fees
+- funding to help pay for your course or exam fees

 If you’re already a GP you may also be able to get: